Updated 16 April 2026

 What Happens When Your Trial Ends?

 When your 14-day trial expires, your site is paused.
 It is not deleted.
-You can still log in to your Squarespace account and view your site in the editor, but the public-facing site is taken offline.
+You can still log in and view your site in the editor, but the public-facing site is taken offline.

-Squarespace keeps your trial site available for an extended period (typically 30 days or more after the trial ends).
-During this time, you can upgrade to a paid plan and your site will go live immediately with all your work preserved.
+Squarespace keeps your trial site available for an extended period (typically 30 days or more).
+During this time, you can upgrade to any paid plan and your site goes live immediately with all your work preserved.

 If you do not upgrade within this window, Squarespace may eventually delete your trial site.
-Before that happens, you can export your content (blog posts, pages, products) as an XML file and your images manually.
-Product data and order history can be exported as CSV.
+Before that happens, you can export content as XML and product data as CSV.